vardilab/host-virus-pairing/README.md

 #### Reads are aligned to PR2 and metaPR2 database using blast
 See the section "Reads are aligned to PR2 and metaPR2 database using blast" for instructions.

-#### Blast results are summarized
-See the section "Blast results are summarized" for instructions.

 #### Viral transcripts are determent from transcript reference
 (frank)